 Nipple correction is a common procedure to correct enlarged, unequal, inverted and protruding nipples seen in men and women.
-The variations in nipples are the result of a muscle friction imbalance, where outward muscle strength is weaker than inward and cannot sustain strong pull which causes the muscle retraction.
+The variations in nipples are the result of a muscle friction imbalance, where outward muscle strength is weaker than inward and cannot sustain strong pull which causes muscle retraction.
 Nipple inversion can be seen in both men and women either by birth or due to many other reasons.
 This surgery corrects the constricted nipples and enhances the shape of the breasts.

 Causes of inverted nipples

-- Ageing and drooping breasts
+- Aging and drooping breasts

 - Gynecomastia in males

-- In rare cases appearance of inverted nipples all of a sudden is a sign of breast cancer
+- In rare cases appearance of inverted nipples, all of a sudden is a sign of breast cancer

 - A mammogram, a breast X-ray should be provided to reveal the breast’s composition and degree of scar tissue or to rule out the very small possibility of breast cancer.